CekanLucas/Notes/CSS.md

 <br><hr>

 * The `left` property relates to the size of parent
-* The `trasform` property relates to the child size
+* The `transform` property relates to the child size
 * thus it will be centered

 Horizontal centering of blocks of kown width